TheSatoLab/BQ.1/README.md

 * CmdStan v2.30.1
 * CmdStanr v0.5.3

+System requirements specific to each script are denoted in the README in the corresponding subdirectory.

 ## Citation
 Ito et al., **Convergent evolution of the SARS-CoV-2 Omicron subvariants leading to the emergence of BQ.1.1 variant** 2022 **bioRxiv**